brycie-boy/The_Cosmos/Sensation.md

-## Sensations #🧠
+## Sensation #🧠

-Sensations, one of the [[The five aggregates]]. is defined as the "affective tone" of experience.
+Sensation, one of the [[The five aggregates]]. is defined as the "affective tone" of experience.
 It consists of painful, pleasant, and neutral sensations.
-The cause and condition for the manifestation of sensations is the contact between the internal and external [[Six sense bases]].
+The cause and condition for the manifestation of sensation is the contact between the internal and external [[Six sense bases]].

 ___